 Arranging a basic cremation or natural burial and conducting your own memorial service

-Only a century ago, death care was largely a ritual performed in the domain of the family.
+Only a century ago, death care was primarily a ritual performed in the family domain.
 A greater number of people died at home, and families generally cared for and prepared their deceased without the intervention of funeral directors.
+Women often played the caregiver role from midwife to death doula.

 But times are changing, and home death care, home funerals, family-directed funerals, natural burials, green burials, life celebrations, and simple ash scattering ceremonies are all becoming intrinsic aspects of today’s funeral industry.